joeRob2468/bws-craft-starter-bootstrap/README.md

     > `git config --global submodule.recurse true`
 4. Clone this repository onto your local machine.
 5. `cd` to your new project directory.
+7. Run `git submodule init` and `git submodule update` to make sure the `laradock` folder is up-to-date.
-6. Make sure `laradock.sh` is executable by running `chmod +x laradock.sh`
+6. Run `chmod +x laradock.sh` to make sure `laradock.sh` is executable.
 7. Run `./laradock.sh install` to install the docker-sync gem and set up your default laradock environment.
-8. Build and start your Laradock service containers by running `./laradock.sh up`.
+8. Run `./laradock.sh up` to and start your Laradock service containers.
 This will take a while.

+#### Step Two - set up Craft CMS in your Laradock workspace

-9. Once the containers have built and started, run `./laradock.sh bash` to open a terminal session inside the workspace.
+1. Once the Laradock containers have built and started, run `./laradock.sh bash` to open a terminal session inside the workspace.
-9. Run `cd cms && composer install`.
-This will install the Craft CMS dependencies and create default environment variable files.
+1. Run `cd cms && composer install`.
+This will install the Craft CMS dependencies inside the `cms` folder and create default environment variable files.
-10. `cd` back to the root project folder and run `./cms/craft install`.
+2. `cd` back to the root project folder and run `./cms/craft install`.
 Leave all settings at default (by pressing enter without typing anything), except for the following settings:
     > Username: `admin`
     > Email: `hello@boyerwebstudios.com`
     > Password: `secret`
-11. Run `yarn install` to install the webpack build dependencies (for making changes to the site assets)
+3. Run `yarn install` to install the webpack build dependencies (for making changes to the site assets)
-12. You're done!
+4. You're done!
 Open `http://localhost/` to see the website, and navigate to `http://localhost/admin` to log into the admin panel using the credentials you set up in step 11.

 ## Environment Defaults (use for Craft CMS installation on development environment)